Breakfast is cooked, and there’s a delicious pile of bacon on the counter waiting to be eaten.

 To thaw, place the sealed container in your refrigerator overnight.
 Thawed bacon grease should be used within a few days.

-Refreezing bacon grease that has been thawed is not recommended, as the repeated temperature changes will change the taste and potentially make the grease go rancid a bit quicker.
+Refreezing bacon grease that has been thawed is not recommended (though possible), as the repeated temperature changes will change the taste and potentially make the grease go rancid a bit quicker.